Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US020/03.design/Readme.md

-# US 006 - To create a Task
+# US 020 - To accept or reject a appointment request

 ## 3. Design - User Story Realization